MaximSaka/MaaXBoard-RT-Demo/README.md

 # Mode of Operation
 ## Console mode
 User with no MIPI 7-inch display can run the demo completely from console.
-MaaxBoard RT CLI use LPUART1 on J17 Debug UART 3 pin header.
+MaaXBoard RT CLI use LPUART1 on J17 Debug UART 3 pin header.
 Baudrate is 115200.

 *Note: If running without display, following definition in globals.h must be set 0*